oneearedrabbit/badger-system-ii/src/README.md

 - I forgot to adjust the battery voltage to calculate the battery level.
 The device may show that a battery is empty or it is not plugged in.
-- A 3D model has minor misalignments that I did not bother to fix, e.g. a LED is 0.1-0.2mm off to the left.

 ## Assembly